SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 }
 ```

-To specify that a function throws only `StatisticsError`
+To specify that a function throws only `StatisticsError` values as its errors
 you write `throws(StatisticsError)` when declaring the function,
 instead of just writing `throws`.
 This syntax is also called *typed throws*